-This student art was sent in by Laura Kim of Roswell, Georgia.
+They were actually emailed to me by a teacher, Laura Kim of Roswell, Georgia.
 She was writing to share what her students did with my Landscape Collage project, and I just adore the results, so whimsical and colorful.
 I would challenge any professional artist to match the personality shown in these.
 Below is Laura’s description of how her students created their art.

 • Multimedia paper, 9″ x 12″

 • Tempera paint, turquoise

 • Watercolor paint